hantsy/angularjs-springmvc-sample-boot/README.md

 ### Run the project via Spring Boot maven plugin

-1. Run the following command to clear the dependencies.
+1. Run the following command to resovle the dependencies of the frontend static resources.

         npm install
         bower install